Electrostasy/dots/README.md

 ### Flashing the image

-The NixOS SD image may be flashed to eMMC storage using the Raspberry Pi Compute Module 4 IO Board.
-The following is a set of steps in order to prepare the IO Board for flashing the CM4:
+The NixOS image may be flashed to eMMC storage using the Raspberry Pi Compute Module 4 IO Board and the following steps:

 1. Bridge the first set of pins on the 'J2' jumper to disable eMMC boot.
 2. Connect the IO Board with the host PC you will flash from using a micro USB cable.
 3. Power on the IO Board.
 4. Run `rpiboot` on the host PC to see eMMC storage as a block device:
    ```sh
    rpiboot
    ```
 5. Flash the image to it:
    ```sh
    dd if=nixos-luna-*.img of=/dev/sdX bs=1M status=progress oflag=direct
    ```
 6. Disconnect the micro USB cable from the host PC.
 7. Power off the IO Board.
 8. Detach the CM4 and attach it to your carrier board.